AppImage/docs.appimage.org/source/user-guide/troubleshooting/fuse.rst

 How to install FUSE 2
 ---------------------

-Most Linux distributions come with a functional FUSE 2 setup.
-However, if it's not working for you, you may have to install FUSE 2 yourself.

 The process of installing FUSE 2 highly differs from distribution to distribution.
 This section shows how to install FUSE on the most common distributions.